 The Largest Companies’ Financial Ratings

-Financial ratings for insurance companies may not seem like they are all that relevant to the average consumer, but they can actually tell you whether or not you can count on your insurer to pay out their claims.
+Financial ratings for insurance companies may not seem like they are all that relevant to the average consumer, but they can tell you whether you can count on your insurer to pay out their claims.

 A company that doesn’t have the financial resources to ride out the storm claims could go under, and what if that’s the moment you’re in a major car accident?

-So, financial stability matters!
-AM Best provides us with ratings that help determine how stable a company actually is.
+A.M.
+Best provides us with ratings that help determine a company’s stability.

 |Company||AM Best Rating|